Toric moment mappings and Riemannian structures: A Klein correspondence

+The sets $F^\pm$ represent $J_0$-invariant planes.
+Both $\pi_2^{-1}(F^\pm)$ are symplectic fibrations over $\CP^2$ with fibre $\CP^1$.
+The set $\pi_2^{-1}(F^\pm)$ contains the MS's defined by $J_0$ itself (a $\CP^2$ projecting on the triangular face of $\Delta_{\sF^+}$ on Fig.~\ref{newex}).
+The set of MS's obtained by a plane in $F^+$ and the unique (by Corollary~\ref{important1}) corresponding OCS compatible with $J_0$ is a $\CP^2$ of MS's compatible with $J_0$, which projects on the internal triangle.
+Corollary~\ref{important2} implies the fibre over each point of $F^-$ represents MS's compatible with $J_0$.
+This set projects on a hexagonal face of $\Delta_{\sF^+}$.
+Alternatively:

+\begin{rem} The hexagonal face of $\Delta_{\sF^+}$ represent MS's determined by an OCS compatible with $J_0$ and a $J_0$-invariant plane oriented consistently with $-J_0$.
+MS's compatible with $J_0$ are parametrized by $SU(3)$ orbits, and the generic orbit is a symplectic $\CP^1$ bundle over $\CP^2$.\end{rem}\smallbreak

-The inverse image in $\sF_3^+$ of a point $\omega\in\sP^\pm$ is given by all the forms obtained by adding to $\omega$ a ``small'' contribution of a negatively-oriented $J$-invariant $2$-plane.
-The inverse image of a $J$ in $\sF_3$ can be recovered replacing the positively-oriented $2$-plane of the case $\sF_1$ with a negatively-oriented one.
-All the triangular faces of $\Delta_{\sF_{121}}$ are projections by $\mu_T$ of inverse images of OCS's corresponding to each vertex of the auxiliary cube.
-This concludes our ``$2$-form interpretation'' of the middle symplectic fibration in \rf{trianglefibr3}.\medbreak
+The inverse image in $\sD$ of a point $\omega\in\sP^\pm$ is given by all the forms obtained by adding to $\omega$ a ``small'' contribution negatively-oriented $J$-invariant $2$-plane.
+The inverse image of a $J$ in $\sD$ can be recovered replacing the positively-oriented $2$-plane of the case $\sF^+$ with a negatively-oriented one.
+The map $(\pi^+_1)^{-1}\pi^-_1$ sends any OCS in $\sP^+$ in the corresponding $\CP^2$ of compatible OCS's in $\sP^+$ and vice versa.
+This concludes our ``$2$-form interpretation'' of the middle symplectic fibration in \rf{trianglefibr3}.\smallbreak

-We may likewise consider the inverse image in $\sF_3$ of a point in $\sG$.
-Consider the simple $2$-form $e^{34}$.
-The natural candidates for elements in the inverse images with $b<1$ are:

-The case of $\sF_3^+$ is displayed in Figure~\ref{klein3}.
-The internal segment $AB$ is the projection of the inverse image of $e^{34}$ which remarkably is obtained as the intersection of subsets in $\sF_3^+$ invariant by the rotations generated by the roots $\nu_1$ (corresponding to $J_0$) and $\nu_3$ (corresponding to an OCS in $\sP^-$).
-The case of $\sF_3$ requires a 2-plane that is invariant simultaneously by $J^+$ and $J^-$.
-In Figure~\ref{klein3}, the sets invariant by the respective $T^1$-actions project onto the filled hexagons.
+In Remark \ref{diffweil} we observed that $\sD$ should fibre over $\sG$.
+This fact becomes obvious in view of Proposition \ref{orbd}.
+We can determine the inverse image of the point $e^{12}\in\sG$.
+This case requires a 2-plane that is invariant simultaneously by $J_0$ and $-J_1$.
+The subsets in $\sD$ invariant by the rotations generated by the roots corresponding to $J_0\in\sP^+$ and $-J_2\in\sP^-$ project respectively onto the hexagons $ARSBOP$ and $AMNBKL$ in Figure~\ref{klein3}.
+The projection of the inverse image of $e^{12}$ is the internal segment $AB$, remarkably it is obtained as the intersection of the above invariant sets.
+Now comparing Figure~\ref{klein3} and Figure~\ref{parameter2} we see that there is no representative of the fibre in the Weyl chamber where $e^{12}$ stays.